English BA

 - 1

-Transfer students who take the equivalent of ENGL 220W may complete the major in as few as 42 units.
+Transfer students who take the equivalent of ENGL 220W may complete the major in as few as 42 units for the English studies option or 43 units for the English education or literature options.

 Major Option Course Requirements